 Personal data may be transferred to and viewed by any party providing services to us to support the operation of our business, such as IT and other administrative support.

 Third parties with whom the data needs to be shared for Health and Safety reasons.

 Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

-You can ask us to stop or stop us and/or the Dixcart Group sending you marketing messages at any time by following the opt-out/unsubscribe links on any newsletter mailshot sent to you or by contacting us at any time at firstname.lastname@example.org.
+You can ask us to stop, or stop us and/or the Dixcart Group sending you marketing messages at any time, by contacting us at firstname.lastname@example.org.